BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ...

-// CAUTION: CBindable depends on the DCG which will depend on CBindable: circular dependency
+// CAUTION: CBindable depends on the DAG which will depend on CBindable: circular dependency
 // TODO: Dependency inversion:
-//   Create IDCG_Base which defines create_bind_object method
+//   Create IDAG_Base which defines create_bind_object method
-//   Inherit DCG<Ts...> from this interface
+//   Inherit DAG<Ts...> from this interface
-//   Use IDCG_Base in this file instead of DCG_t
+//   Use IDAG_Base in this file instead of DAG_t
 template <typename T>
 concept CBindable = requires (T obj) {
   typename T::bind_type;
-  { obj.create_bind_object(DCG_t const* DCG_) } -> std::same_as<std::shared_ptr<typename T::bind_type>>;
+  { obj.create_bind_object(DAG_t const* DAG_) } -> std::same_as<std::shared_ptr<typename T::bind_type>>;
 };

 ...
 ```

-Notice that the caution in the above header detects the circular dependency between the DCG and CBindable.
+Notice that the caution in the above header detects the circular dependency between the DAG and CBindable.
 **TODO explains the solution which is quite an easy application of the dependency inversion and I will not go into the details.**

 The CS types shall satisfy CBindable which can be examined by a concept like Json_Constructible used before:
 This concept can easily be applied to all the types in the CS_Types_t similar to All_Json_Constructible.

-The factory function of the DCG is:
+The factory function of the DAG is:

 ```
 ...